 Purpose of the Ombudsperson

 The word “ombudsman” originated in Sweden and means “representative of the people.”
 The University of Nebraska Medical Center has established a team of ombudspersons to help students, residents, faculty, and staff resolve problems and to promote fair and equitable treatment for all members of the UNMC community.
 David Carver, Ph.D. is the designated ombudsperson for students and residents.
-Rather than taking sides in a dispute, the ombudsperson assists the parties in gathering accurate information and seeking non-adversarial solutions.
+Rather than taking sides in a dispute, the ombudsperson assists the complainant(s) in gathering accurate information and seeking non-adversarial solutions.
 Confidentiality is maintained regarding all student complaints or concerns.
 More specifically, the Ombudsperson services are:

-- Informal – the ombudsperson is not an “office of notice” for filing formal complaints, grievances, or appeals and is not involved in formal dispute or disciplinary processes;
+- Informal - the ombudsperson is not an “office of notice” for filing formal complaints, grievances, or appeals and is not involved in formal dispute resolution or disciplinary processes;

-Function of the Ombudsperson
+Functions of the Ombudsperson

-Consult an Ombudsperson . . .
+Consult the Student Ombudsperson . . .

 - If you are unsure about which UNMC policies, procedures, or regulations apply in your situation.

 - If you have a specific problem or complaint that you have not been able to address or resolve through regular UNMC administrative channels (or if you are unclear about where to start).